waelkarman/bunch-linux-manifests/docs/index.md

 #### Remote access

+Bunch-Linux installs a remote access feature (based on VNC) through which it is possible to access the system from the development machine and control the system remotely.
+This functionality is useful when conducting tests without access to a monitor, and in conjunction with the system's Over-The-Air (OTA) update capability, it allows full remote control of the system for development purposes.

 <img src="miscellaneous/remote-access-lama.png" width="400" height="240">

-Bunch-Linux installs a remote access feature through which it is possible to access the system from the development machine and control the system remotely.
-This functionality is useful when conducting tests without access to a monitor, and in conjunction with the system's Over-The-Air (OTA) update capability, it allows full remote control of the system for development purposes.

-## LOCAL & OTA System UPDATE
+### LOCAL & OTA System UPDATE
 For going through the development process a fundamental step is to set-up a proper update process.
 A B partitions looks a good choice for separing rootfs and be able to update the system without any loss of data. <br/>
 <img src="miscellaneous/update-mechanism.png">